 Parents' evenings are held termly.
 IEP's are also reviewed termly.
 At these points parents of children with SEND have the opportunity to speak to the class teacher about IEP targets and provision.
+SEND drop in sessions are scheduled termly for parents to attend if they would like to.
 If parents need to contact the school at any other time they are free to make an appointment with the SENCO or class teacher to speak about their child (contact details at the end of document).
 The SENCO may also contact the parent at other times during the year to speak about their child's need, for example, if an external agency is coming into school they may wish to discuss this with parents or hold a parental meeting with the external agency.